Bible translations into Burmese: Garrad

-The New Testament might be a revision of the U Tun Nyein translation.
+The New Testament might be a revision of the Tun Nyein translation.

 Garrad continued to document corrections to this translation after its publication.
 Andrew Garrad, his grandson, and Anne Carter, his daughter, initiated the incorporation of these into the translation.
 This work was completed in 2012 and defined as a new edition of the translation.
 Garrad's translation is available in the Bible Society of Myanmar app.